erogol/erogol.github.io/_posts/2023-09-02-Fine_tunning_LLMs.md

 - Compare with the pre-trained LLM.
 - Repeat until you get satisfying results.

 ## Instruction Finetuning

 A specific way of fine-tuning that teaches models to follow instructions like a chatbot.
 It gave ChatGPT the ability to chat.

-Data resources
+Data resources for instruction finetuning:s

 - In-House: FAQs, Slack…
 - Synthetic: Use a different LLM or templates to convert regular text to conversations. → Alpaca Model